rostal/rostal.github.io/_projects/1_project.md

 - We developed a mathematical model that suggests the reason there was no outbreak in the Free State in 2020-2023 may have been that the coverage of RVFV vaccination in livestock was sufficient to prevent a large outbreak but not to prevent the low-level circulation we observed previously.
 - We confirmed that RVFV is circulating in far northeastern KwaZulu-Natal, despite there not being any outbreaks previously reported there.
 - A low proportion of people have been exposed to RVFV there, suggesting that the virus does circulate but leaving questions about how its level of circulation varies from that in the Free State.

-< !-- *comment* --/>(We calculated a more accurate cost estimate of RVF from 2002-2011 - including more information from the livestock producers groups and from those sectors outside of agriculture - and the with conservative estimates were close to $120 million.)
+[//]: # (We calculated a more accurate cost estimate of RVF from 2002-2011 - including more information from the livestock producers groups and from those sectors outside of agriculture - and the with conservative estimates were close to $120 million.)

 - We demonstrated that the Smithburn RVFV vaccine induces the presence of antibodies that persist at least 6 years in sheep.

 While we answered many questions, there are still more questions to answer - after all, we’ve only been studying RVFV this intensively for about a third of the ~30 years South Africa experiences between large, widespread outbreaks.
 Our research here will be ongoing.